 The ability of Quantum to maintain its competitive technological position will depend, in large part, on its ability to attract and retain highly qualified technical and managerial personnel.
 The combination of DSS and HDD has resulted in faster growth and greater scale for Quantum.
 After the disposition of the HDD group, without the benefits of a combined business, Quantum may not experience the same success in attracting and retaining quality employees.
-Competition for qualified personnel is intense.
 Lack of success in attracting and retaining qualified employees could lead to lower than expected operating results and delays in the introduction of new products and could have a negative effect on the ability of Quantum to support customers.